wootencl/apidocs-v4/source/benefits_enrollment.md

 ---

 # Benefits Enrollment Reference

-The PokitDok Enrollment API eases the creation and transmission process of benefit enrollment and maintenance files.
+The Enrollment endpoint eases the creation and transmission process of benefit enrollment and maintenance files.
 Applications can use the Enrollment endpoint to submit new enrollments, enrollment changes due to life events and plan termination.
-These files are submitted asynchronously via batch mode.

-File transmission is performed depending on carrier and group requirements.
-The Enrollment API can be utilized for all enrollment requirements including open enrollment and is able to support both full and change files.
+The Enrollment endpoint can be utilized for all enrollment requirements including open enrollment and is able to support both full and change files.

 This document describes the PokitDok benefit enrollment (834) request format.
 All possible subobjects and acceptable field values are presented.
 Note that